 As the battery level increases, the PWM charge controller becomes more efficient.
 A PWM is at its most efficient when the battery is nearly full.

 At 13.4v however, it can still only draw on about 75% of the watts on the roof.

 13.4 volts @ 5.72 amps is 77 watts.

-So a PWM isn’t especially efficient, even at its peak.
+So a PWM isn’t incredibly efficient, even at its peak.

-Many campervan converters and RVers turn their back on PWM charge controllers in favour of MPPT but there is still a place for them.
+Many campervan converters and RVers turn their backs on PWM charge controllers in favor of MPPT, but there is still a place for them.